Brunswick Cricket Club

 The Brunswick Cricket Club is based in Melbourne, Australia.
-The club was founded over 150 years ago and currently fields four senior men's teams in the Victorian Sub-District Cricket Association (VSDCA) along with a senior women's team, all abilities and numerous junior sides.
+The club was founded over 150 years ago and currently fields four senior men's teams in the Victorian Sub-District Cricket Association (VSDCA) along with four Mercantile Cricket Association (MCA) sides, a senior women's team, all abilities and numerous junior sides.

 History

 1857–1900: Formation

 Brunswick Cricket Club was conceived during a meeting at the Cumberland Arms Hotel on November 23, 1857, after an advertisement in The Argus newspaper asked for men interested in playing cricket.
 After playing informally against Yarra (Heidelberg), Williamson Alliance and Phoenix Park the club began formally in official competitions in 1901.
 Brunswick first played in the Victorian Junior Cricket Association at the club's first home ground on the east side of Sydney Rd, close to the Barkley Brick Company.
 Later Brunswick would relocate to the McAlister Oval, now the home of Parkville District Cricket Club.
 In 1907, the Brunswick Cricket Ground was constructed at a cost of £3,600, and the club was invited to join the VSDCA shortly afterwards in 1909/10.
 By 1914/15, the First and Second Elevens had won Brunswick's first VSDCA premierships.
 During these early years, John Curtin, Australian Prime Minister, played both cricket and football for Brunswick.